 As part of CNS’s work with The Ford Family Foundation, Jess Hampton has prepared tools for boards who are concerned about recruitment and retention.
 In this session, she will present ways to recruit new members and keep current board members engaged.

 Practical Ways to Engage your Board in Fundraising

 A common complaint among board leadership and staff is a board that “doesn’t do” fundraising.
-Please join Jenn Clemo, Executive Director of the Center for Nonprofit Stewardship, for a workshop that will provide strategies for turning your board members into ambassadors for your cause.
+Please join us for a workshop that will provide strategies for turning your board members into ambassadors for your cause.
 You’ll come away with practical tools, tips, and activities to rouse your board into fundraising roles that fit the individual and produce results.
+Presenter TBA.